leezer94/keonhee-blog/src/content/blog/browser/minimize-reflow-repaint.md

 If we make a change to parent element, it affects the child elements as well.

-Since, DOM manipulation is necessary we can minimize this works by reducing the depth of the DOM.
+Since DOM manipulation is necessary, We can minimize this works by reducing the depth of the DOM.

 or also by separating big component to smaller components we can reduce the depth of the DOM as well.